P.I.

 PhD student (co-advised by Eero Simoncelli)

 Julie has a BSc in mathematics from the University of Hong Kong.
-She aims to develop a normative theory of how temporal prediction guides learning and how such mechanisms are implemented in the brain.
+She aims to develop normative theories of how temporal prediction guides learning and how such mechanisms are implemented in the brain.
 She is also interested in applying these insights to artificial neural networks and engineering problems.

 PhD student (co-advised by Christine Constantinopole)